Skip to content

 x, y = x.to(device), y.to(device)

-# autocast: runs forward in BF16/FP16, keeping master weights in FP32
+# autocast: runs the forward pass in BF16, master weights stay FP32

 logits = model(x)